It takes time, determination, and knowing what to eat. Here's how to stop sugar cravings and curb your addiction.

 So, yes, if you really crave sugar you are addicted, and that makes it much harder to kick the habit.
 It doesn’t help there are so many “hidden sugars” in foods you wouldn’t think contain them because they don’t really taste sweet.

 Tips on lowering your sugar intake and losing your craving abound.
 Some say you can do it overnight, cold turkey.
 Ignore those because you would just be setting yourself up for making it worse.
+The advice on how to stop sugar cravings isn't a mystery.

 One sound tip that makes immediate sense is to start clearing out your cupboards.
 That’s based on a simple premise.
 If sugar isn’t there, you aren’t going to eat it.
 Also, as the old saying goes, don’t go to the supermarket hungry.